April 2015, Netflix began offering select streaming videos (not discs)

 third-parties, “whenever such videos are available.”

-will also make its website and mobile applications accessible to
+functions and will also make its website and mobile applications

-individuals who are blind and use screen-reading software.
+accessible to individuals who are blind and use screen-reading

-updated all apps for all applicable devices to provide blind
+Netflix will have updated all apps for all applicable devices to

 - Reference article: